forkjoseph/vnperf/README.md

 VNperf is a tool for active measurements of network latency (RTT) on vehicular/mobile networks.
 It supports tuning various parameters for network interfaces, timing, threshold to declare network unavailability.
-For each test, it reports network RTT over multiple networks measured simultaneously along with useful vehicular data such as speed and location.
+For each test, it reports network RTT(s) over multiple networks measured simultaneously along with useful vehicular data such as speed and location.

 ## Testbed Platform